-SAN FRANCISCO -- Oakland on Tuesday became the second U.S. city to decriminalize magic mushrooms after a string of people shared how psychedelics helped them overcome depression, drug addiction and post-traumatic stress disorder.
+SAN FRANCISCO -- Oakland on Tuesday became the second U.S. city to decriminalize magic mushrooms after a string of speakers testified that psychedelics helped them overcome depression, drug addiction and post-traumatic stress disorder.

-The City Council voted unanimously to decriminalize the adult use and possession of magic mushrooms and other entheogenic, or psychoactive, plants.
-Denver voters approved a similar measure for people 21 and older last month.
+The City Council voted unanimously to decriminalize the adult use and possession of magic mushrooms and other entheogenic, or psychoactive, plants and fungi.
+Denver voters in May approved a similar measure for people 21 and older.

 The vote makes the investigation and arrest of adults who grow, possess, use or distribute entheogenic plants one of the lowest priorities for police.
-No city money could be used to enforce laws criminalizing the substances, and the Alameda County district attorney would stop prosecuting people who have been apprehended for use or possession.
+No city funds could be used to enforce laws criminalizing the substances, and the Alameda County District Attorney would stop prosecuting people who have been apprehended for use or possession.

-The ordinance also directs the city administrator to come back within a year to provide the council with an assessment of the law's impact on the community.
+The ordinance also directs the city administrator to come back within a year to provide the council with an assessment of the law's community impact.

-Magic mushrooms are still illegal under federal and state law.
+Magic mushrooms would remain illegal under both federal and state laws.
 Entheogenic substances are considered Schedule 1 drugs under the federal Controlled Substances Act, which categorizes drugs that have potential for abuse and no medical value.

 Skeptics had raised concerns about unsafe use, especially in schools.

-To address such concerns, Gallo said, lawmakers would have to establish rules and regulations about the use of such substances, including what exactly can be used, how to use them and what the associated risks are.
+To address such concerns, Gallo said earlier, lawmakers would have to establish rules and regulations about the use of such substances, including what exactly can be used, how to use them and what associated risks are.

 Entheogenic plants have long been used in religious and cultural contexts.
 Gallo remembers his grandmother treating his family members with plants, including entheogenic ones, for a variety of ailments.